 - Click on SSL and select Install Free Certificate from the dropdown menu

 - A pop-up window will appear.
 Click on Install to continue the installation.

-- Once the installation is successful, you will see a message on the top right corner that says “Let’s Encrypt SSL certificate was installed for YourDomain.”
+- Once the installation process is successful, you will see a message on the top right corner that says “Let’s Encrypt SSL certificate was installed for YourDomain.”

 - Log in to your SiteGround Account

 - In the Install New SSL section, choose your domain, select the Let’s Encrypt SSL option from the dropdown menu, then click on GET

 - Click on My Sites from the left sidebar